Meiyalazhan/Random-Colour-Generator/README.md

-# randomcolour
+# Random Colour Generator

 This project is a simple web application that generates random colors in both hexadecimal (hex) and RGB formats.

-It allows users to generate colors and copy the generated color value to their clipboard
+## Features

+- Generate random colors in hex format.
+- Generate random colors in RGB format.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript